From the Founders

 But now the machine faces a problem it created.

-The consumer internet is losing what it promised at its outset: real human connection.
-Automated traffic now exceeds human traffic.
+The consumer internet is losing what it promised at its outset: reducing the barriers to real human connection.
+Automated traffic now exceeds human traffic5.
 AI-generated content floods every platform.
 The engagement mill does not distinguish between a real person and a synthetic agent; it only measures behavior.
 So the bots multiply, and the synthetic content multiplies, and the signal degrades.
 The assumption that you are talking to a person has quietly, without announcement, ceased to be safe.
 Is that product review real?
 Was that article typed by a human?
 Is that comment part of a coordinated campaign?

 The platforms with the resources to act at scale have no incentive to do so.
-The engagement mill runs better on a combination of synthetic and human traffic as bot content upsets us, upvotes us, spikes our dopamine, and keeps us coming back.
+The engagement mill is stronger with a combination of synthetic and human traffic as bot content upsets us, upvotes us, spikes our dopamine, and keeps us coming back.
 And when it accelerates, realpeople will be left wondering — who is left to talk to?

 Which creates an opportunity.